aufziehvogel/Cinderella/README.md

 - If possible: Should play nicely with ansible, because I deploy most projects with ansible (had some trouble with Gitlab there, I think because of the docker setup)
+- Should support any programming language, not just a list of maintained languages (and if there is a new one adjustments to the code have to be made)

+### Non-functional requirements

+- low memory and CPU footprint
+- easy installation without docker (ideally: copy one binary, set path to git repos, run it, done)

+### Non-Targets

+- solution does not have to be scalable, single-server setup is fine

 ## Use Cases